Partakithware/VeloxFS/linuxdriver-concept/README.md

 This is a test I made for a linux driver.
 I have it working on a real drive of mine (8gb).
-This is heavily flawed and just a concept to test out. (does not currently use veloxfs.h, just a concept, updating soon to use an adjusted veloxfs.h to make it possible)
+This is heavily flawed and just a concept to test out. (currently uses a modified veloxfs.h)

 I had to sign the module hence signit.sh (You will need your own signing files)